SenseNet/sncom-resources/_guides/introduction.md

 - For the latest news about sensenet, like us on [Facebook](https://www.facebook.com/sensenetcms/) and follow [@sensenet](https://twitter.com/sensenet) on Twitter.

-- Enterprise customers can submit issues or question directly to our core team through [support.sensenet.com](https://support.sensenet.com/).
+- Enterprise customers can submit issues or questions directly to our core team through [support.sensenet.com](https://support.sensenet.com/).

 - [Awesome sensenet](https://github.com/SenseNet/awesome-sensenet) is a community-curated list of packages and resources.